timmaier/timmaier/README.md

-### Build stuff using Laravel, Vue 3 and TailwindCSS
+### Launch products using Laravel, Vue 3 and TailwindCSS

--  Currently working [@muval](https://github.com/muval-apps) improving how people move house
+-  Currently working Trilogy Care improving how people manager their home care.

 <!--
 **timmaier/timmaier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.